swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

 described above *easy*, *intuitive*, *safe*, and *consistent*.
 This proposal **does not** attempt to provide any affordances for the creation of the binary package itself.
-The overall intent of this proposal is to allow consumption of binary packages *where necessary*, but not to encourage their use or faciliate a transition from the existing source-based ecosystem to a binary one.
+The overall intent of this proposal is to allow consumption of binary packages *where necessary*, but not to encourage their use or facilitate a transition from the existing source-based ecosystem to a binary one.

 This proposal is also focused at packages which come exclusively in binary form,